 2:00 pm: Torrey Pines Natural Reserve

-You’ve got some sun and now it’s time to hit the road down the coast on the 101 aka PCH aka Pacific Coast Highway.
-You’ll pass the surfing town of Cardiff, Solana Beach, and Del Mar before you arrive at Torrey Pines Natural Reserve.
-Hike the trails at Torrey Pines, or go to the Torrey Pines Lodge to indulge on a gourmet, farm to table meal.
+Roll down the windows and get ready to pass by the surfing town of Cardiff, Solana Beach, and Del Mar before you arrive at Torrey Pines Natural Reserve.
+Hike the Torrey Pines trails or visit the Lodge at Torrey Pines to indulge in a gourmet, farm-to-table meal.

-6:00 pm: Wind and Sea Beach
+6:00 pm: Windansea Beach

 7:30 pm: Dinner in La Jolla

-What do you plan to do during your 3 days in San Diego?
-Comment below with your travel plans.
+What do you plan to do during your three days in San Diego?